inclu-cat/GAS-Terminal/README.md

 **Tips**
 * To output the log to the result area, use the LogUtils class.
 * A function can have up to five arguments.
+(All parameters are string type)

 ### 4. Write the definition of the command
 In the Commands sheet, write the command definition that corresponds to the function you wrote.